 We believe that organizations that are deeply rooted in local communities are in the best position to provide long-term support for survivors of natural disasters like these.
 By funding the relief efforts of local organizations, donations to this fund have the potential to build stronger response capacity so that these organizations are better equipped to face future challenges.

 Millions of traumatized children & youth in Afghanistan need to be hopeful, joyful, inspired, and invest in a bright future.
-The war, poverty, coronavirus, and the recent turmoil are imposing increasing depression & hopelessness.
+The war, poverty, coronavirus, starvation, and the cold winter are imposing increasing depression & hopelessness.
 MMCC since 2002 has been the major source of educational entertainment, fun, and hope.
 Most mainstream donors and international resources have abandoned Afghanistan.
-Join us to bring educational entertainment fun, laughter, and hope for the children.
+Join us to bring educational entertainment fun, laughter, food, and hope for the children.

 Poor Afghans in Afghanistan are particularly vulnerable in times of disaster, whether natural or economic.
 Those without jobs, food or homes face starvation in harsh winter weather or after other natural disasters or following displacement.
 In recent years, there have been landslides, earthquakes and flooding incidents where we have been able to provide help.